Lie models of homotopy automorphism monoids and classifying fibrations: Derivations models of evaluation fibrations

 \section{Derivations models of evaluation fibrations}

 The results in the past section can be expressed in terms of derivations.
 To avoid excessive technicalities we assume $X$ nilpotent in what follows.
-Again $L'$ denotes the minimal model of $X$ and $L$ is a connected cdgl.
+Again $L'$ denotes a Lie model of $X$ and $L$ is a connected cdgl.
 Given a cdgl morphism $\varphi\colon L'\to L$, consider the dgl morphism,

 with $\alpha$ the adjunction map, see \S\ref{prelimi}.
 Next, endow

 with the desuspended differential,

 and a Lie bracket,